markets/awesome-ruby/README.md

 * [resque-scheduler](https://github.com/resque/resque-scheduler) - A light-weight job scheduling system built on top of Resque.
 * [rufus-scheduler](https://github.com/jmettraux/rufus-scheduler) - Job scheduler for Ruby (at, cron, in and every jobs).
 * [Sidekiq-Cron](https://github.com/ondrejbartas/sidekiq-cron) - A scheduling add-on for Sidekiq.
+* [Simple Scheduler](https://github.com/simplymadeapps/simple_scheduler) - An enhancement for Heroku Scheduler + Sidekiq for scheduling jobs at specific times with a readable YML file.
 * [Whenever](https://github.com/javan/whenever) - A Ruby gem that provides a clear syntax for writing and deploying cron jobs.

 ## Scientific